Tomato Tart from ‘Au Pied de Cochon’ Cookbook by Martin Picard

 Martin Picard and Friends at his Quebec Sugar Shack

-I have never met Montreal chef and reputed wild man Martin Picard – but I feel I know him.
+I had never met Montreal chef and reputed wild man Martin Picard until I went to his sugar shack.

 He has a food TV series aptly called The Wild Chef.
 He has appeared on Bourdain’s brilliant show Parts Unknown.
 In 2009, he opened a sugar shack near Montreal that’s so successful I, among many others, was unable to get a table.